-The Admissions Chair informs students of acceptance to the doctoral program in late winter.
+The Admissions Chair informs students of acceptance to the doctoral program in late Winter.
 In the letter, students are informed of their enrollment decision date, which is usually in mid-May.
 Students must accept the admission offer through the application portal by this date, or The Graduate School will mark the student as not enrolling.
 Matriculation to the doctoral program happens officially in late August.
-First stipend checks and any additional departmental financial reports are dispersed on Sept.
-30th.
+First stipend checks are dispursed on the last day of September.